National Enquirer: Checkbook journalism controversy

-On April 22, 2024, former American Media Inc. head David Pecker acknowledged in court that the National Enquirer engaged in the practice of checkbook journalism which involved paying sources for stories, and that he "told the editors that they could not spend more than $10,000" and he had final say over celebrity stories.
-He also acknowledged that "checkbook journalism" served as part of the editorial philosophy he followed when he ran American Media Inc. Pecker also stated that he believed that "the only thing that is important is the cover of a magazine."
+On April 22, 2024, former AMI head David Pecker acknowledged in court that the National Enquirer engaged in the practice of checkbook journalism which involved paying sources for stories, and that he "told the editors that they could not spend more than $10,000" and he had final say over celebrity stories.
+He also acknowledged that "checkbook journalism" served as part of the editorial philosophy he followed when he ran AMI.
+Pecker also stated that he believed that "the only thing that is important is the cover of a magazine."

 Support of Donald Trump

-According to reporting in The Washington Post, executives at the National Enquirer sent articles and cover images pertaining to Donald Trump or his electoral opponents to Michael Cohen, Trump's lawyer, prior to their publication.
-The Post reported that this practice continued since Trump became president of the United States.
+According to June 2018 reporting in The Washington Post, executives at the National Enquirer sent articles and cover images pertaining to Donald Trump or his electoral opponents to Michael Cohen, Trump's lawyer, prior to their publication.
+The Post reported that this practice continued after Trump became President of the United States.
 American Media Inc. denied sharing material prior to publication.
-Federal prosecutors have subpoenaed American Media Inc. as part of their investigations into Michael Cohen for possible violation of campaign finance laws.
+Federal prosecutors subpoenaed AMI as part of their investigations into Michael Cohen for possible violation of campaign finance laws.
 According to reporting by the Associated Press, during the 2016 United States presidential election, stories that supported Trump or attacked his rivals bypassed the newspaper's standard fact checking process.
 Trump reportedly suggested stories to David Pecker—sometimes via Hope Hicks and sometimes personally—including a negative story about Republican primary opponent Ben Carson.

-While testifying during Trump's New York criminal trial in April 2024, Pecker would provide detail on how he offered to deploy the “catch and kill” scheme to support Trump's presidential campaign, stating that he offered in 2015 to suppress negative stories about Trump and also flag any efforts which were made by women attempting to sell stories about Trump as well.
-Specifically, Pecker noted how he and staff at the National Enquirer targeted former Trump Tower employee Dino Sajudin, who was trying to sell a story that Trump fathered an illegitimate girl, and sought the name of the maid who Sajudin alleged Trump had the affair with, with a National Enquirer editor agreeing to pay $30,000 for the story.
+While testifying during Trump's New York criminal trial in April 2024, Pecker provided detail on how he offered to deploy the "catch and kill" scheme to support Trump's presidential campaign, stating that he offered in 2015 to suppress negative stories about Trump and also flag any efforts which were made by women attempting to sell stories about Trump as well.
+Specifically, Pecker noted how he and staff at the National Enquirer targeted former Trump Tower employee Dino Sajudin, who was trying to sell a story that Trump fathered an illegitimate girl, and sought the name of the maid whom Sajudin alleged Trump had the affair with, with a National Enquirer editor agreeing to pay $30,000 for the story.
 The second "catch-and-kill" target would be Karen McDougal, with Pecker stating that National Enquirer editor Dylan Howard got word of her allegation in June 2016, and noted how afterwards, he, Howard, and Cohen conspired to get her to accept a payment of $150,000 in exchange for her story.